24.3 Data Transformation and Synchronization

 The class attribute filters enable you to specify which classes and attributes an application can send to and receive from the Identity Vault.
 If you want a specific class to pass through for the Metadirectory engine to process, you should add the class to the filter on the appropriate channel.
 You also have the ability to filter objects by a specific attribute value you define.
 Using this option, you can perform the following actions:

-• Set Template: Use this option to set the default options for all attributes that are added to the filter.
-Click the icon next to the Class Attribute Filter label.
+• Set Template: Click the icon to set the default options for all attributes that are added to the filter.

-• Add a New Class: Add a new class by clicking the icon.
+• Add a New Class: Click to add a new class.

-• Add a New Attribute: Add a new attribute by clicking the icon.
+• Add a New Attribute: Click to add a new attribute.

 • Copy Filter From: This option allows you to copy a filter from another driver.
 Click the icon to copy filter.